-I find it noted elsewhere that the Mishnah affirms that "in each generation, man out to consider himself as having personally come out of Egypt", that all must consider the Passover as being a thing which happens through themselves, and that they themselves have experienced being delivered from bondage, in keeping with this concept of zakar, to remember.
+I find it noted elsewhere that the Mishnah affirms that "in each generation, man ought to consider himself as having personally come out of Egypt", that all must consider the Passover as being a thing that happens through themselves, and that they themselves have experienced being delivered from bondage, in keeping with this concept of zakar, to remember.

 Room 237 and the two girls are all about zakar and remembrance, about experiencing for oneself in the present not just "as if" but an actual happening.
-The remembrance becomes so real that they deny Dick's assurance that they are but traces of things past, Danny's tenuous confidence that they can't harm.
+The remembrance becomes so real that they deny Dick's assurance that the experiences are but traces of things past, and Danny's tenuous confidence that they can't harm.
 He is, in fact, injured by something in that room of remembrance, 237.

 As per zakar and the Passover, I elsewhere explore the relationship of Passover, pasach, to The Shining, through the music, dialogue, and other symbolism.

 To quote myself on Jack's referring to "the white man's burden" in the Gold Room: